Read more about

 Mexico is a federation of states located in the South of North America and comprising of 31 states of which Mexico City is the capital.
 The nation has a total area of 760,000 square miles, which makes it the 14th largest state globally and the population was estimated at 123,657,325 in 2017.
 The federal republic is bio-diverse and it ranks first worldwide in the number of heritage site within its borders Mexico is bordered by the US to the north, and Guatemala and Belize to the southeast.
 There are 11 border crossings between Guatemala, Belize, and Mexico with only one linking Mexico to Belize and 10 to Guatemala.

-The Mexico-United States border is one of the most crossed borders globally with both legal and illegal immigrants.
+The Mexico-United States border is one of the most crossed borders globally.
 It stretches from the Gulf of Mexico across a vast terrain and ends at the Pacific Ocean.
 The border has a total length of 1,954 miles, and it traverses six Mexican states and four US states.
 The states at the border include Sonora, Coahuila, Chihuahua, Baja-California, Tamaulipas, and Nuevo Leon in Mexico and New Mexico, Arizona, Texas, and California in the US.
 Texas has the longest border with Mexico while the one with California is the shortest while Mexico’s Chihuahua state has the longest border with the US.
 The Mexico-US border has 48 crossings and 330 entry ports.

 The Belize-Mexico border is 155 miles long and follows the course of River Hondo.
 The Mexican states of Campeche and Quintana Roo border Belize.
 The border was set in 1893 and was finalized in 1897.
 The treaty states that the border begins at Boca Bacalar Chico, and passes through Chetumal Bay up to the bay of River Hondo, and it then follows the Hondo River channel until it gets to the meridian of Garbutt’s Falls.
 The same boundary then runs south up to where the border meets the one set between Guatemala and Mexico.